diggens42/ft_ping/notes.md

 The key challenges in your C implementation will be proper checksum calculation, handling the raw socket mechanics, and parsing the received packets correctly to extract timing information.

+### types

+Common ICMP Types You Might Use with --type (and their implications):
+While ping is primarily for echo requests, the --type option allows you to send other ICMP message types.
+Here are a few examples, though not all of them will necessarily elicit a "reply" in the way an echo request does:
+8 (Echo Request): This is the default and most common type used by ping.
+It's used to determine if a host is reachable and to measure round-trip time.
+0 (Echo Reply): This is the response to an Echo Request.
+You wouldn't typically send this as an initial message from ping.
+3 (Destination Unreachable): Indicates that a datagram could not be delivered to its destination.
+Various codes within this type specify why (e.g., network unreachable, host unreachable, port unreachable).
+Sending this with ping might not produce a direct "reply" but could be used for specific network testing.
+4 (Source Quench): Historically used to tell a sender to reduce its transmission rate.
+Less common in modern networks.
+5 (Redirect): Informs the sender that a better route exists for the destination.
+11 (Time Exceeded): Sent when a packet's Time To Live (TTL) reaches zero (e.g., by traceroute), or when a packet reassembly timeout occurs.
+13 (Timestamp Request): Used to request a timestamp from a host, allowing for time synchronization or more precise round-trip time measurements, considering the actual time it took for the packet to be processed.
+14 (Timestamp Reply): The response to a Timestamp Request.

 **inetutils2.0 ping list of options**

 Usage: ping [OPTION...]
 HOST ...